kwheelans/pass-it-on-minecraft-log-monitor/README.md

-# Minecraft Server Monitor Discord Bot
+# Minecraft Server Monitor
-A simple Minecraft server status bot for discord
+A simple Minecraft server status monitor which uses the pass-it-on crate to send the selected logs to a pass-it-on server instance.